Community Development Block Grants

 Eligibility is generally limited to units of general local government such as cities, towns, and counties.

 All grant applications must be submitted through OKGrants.
 Read more about using OKGrants.
-See guidelines for each program for complete details.
+See guidance documents for each program for complete details.

 Technical assistance regarding eligible projects, project concepts, the application guidelines, and other information pertaining to the CDBG program is available upon request.
 Applicants are encouraged to contact our team anytime they are uncertain about program requirements, project conceptualization, or any portion of the application packet and/or guidelines.